mikep79/solo-project/README.md

 - [x] Display format for events.
 Sidebar and content.
 Like functionality improved.
 - [x] Add access tags to view events page content bar.
 - [x] Display format for myEvents page.
-- [ ] Put access/content tags selectors in collapsable boxes.
+- [x] Changed View Events pg format to collapse filter tags.
 - [ ] Responsive adjustment using container.
-- [ ] Added event
+- [ ] Change heart icon in events page to solid white/solid black (downloaded), so viewer associates white = can click on, blue = background.

 Additional functionality:
+- [ ] Add suite alert when event created. (or dialog)
 - [ ] Do not allow user to submit create page without completing all fields.
 - [ ] Redirect user to different page when submitting event.
 - [ ] Filter expired events using date function (create current time variable on controller to compare against events).